Tan Chor Jin: Court of Appeal

 After he received the death sentence, Tan had told newspapers that he wanted Singapore's top lawyer to represent him in his appeal.
-Subhas Anandan, who was known to be the best of all the leading criminal lawyers from Singapore and had defended several high-profile criminals (including Anthony Ler, Took Leng How and Leong Siew Chor) prior, agreed to represent Tan in his appeal.
+Subhas Anandan, who was known to be the best of all the leading criminal lawyers from Singapore (at that time) and had defended several high-profile criminals (including Anthony Ler, Took Leng How and, Leong Siew Chor) prior, agreed to represent Tan in his appeal.
 In this appeal process, Anandan was assisted by his nephew Sunil Sudheesan, a newly qualified lawyer who did his pupilage under his wing.

 In his memoir, it was revealed that prior to Tan's trial, Anandan actually received a request from someone to defend Tan in his trial.
-Anandan admitted in his book that he did not accept the request, because Anandan himself was actually a close friend of Lim Hock Soon, the same person whom Tan had killed on that fateful day of 15 February 2006.
+Anandan admitted in his book that he did not accept the request, because Anandan himself was actually a close friend of the victim Lim Hock Soon.
 Anandan wrote that before Lim's untimely death, he was a long-time customer of Lim's nightclub, and had patronised the place with his clients and colleagues, hence he became acquainted with Lim and Lim's family members.
 From his personal relationship with Lim, Anandan affectionately called his friend "Lim Piggy" due to Lim's large weight.

 The lawyer said in his book that he felt uneasiness at the thought of having to cross-examine Lim's daughter and wife, whom he knew and who witnessed the death of their father and husband, and it would be quite embarrassing to do so given the existing relationship between him and Lim's bereaved family.
 Hence he did not accept the request to defend Tan in his original trial, leading to Tan having to engage another lawyer and subsequently chose to represent himself.
 As for why did he agree to represent Tan in his appeal, Anandan explained that in hearing the appeals, there was no need to cross-examine any witnesses while arguing the appeals, hence he did not mind to do so since he would not come face to face with Lim's family as the lawyer who defended the killer of their loved one.